ChrisSchmidt6/Snake-Chris-Edition/README.md

 # Snake-Chris-Edition
-My own version of the classic Snake game which I created while bored during my intro to comp sci class in highschool because I would get so far ahead of the lesson
+My own version of the classic Snake game which I created when I had extra time during my intro to comp sci class when I was a junior in high school

 The "old" folder has the original version I made before my friends started asking for features to be added